DaxMaxim/unisocial/README.md

-# CampusConnect (UniSocial) – Student-to-Student Marketplace
+# UniSocial – Student-to-Student Social Media and Marketplace (Even for trivial Jobs!
+Makes daily life easier)

-UniSocial is a platform for university students to exchange services, home-cooked meals, tutoring, errands, and micro-jobs.
+UniSocial is a platform for university students to exchange services, home cooked meals, tutoring, errands and micro-jobs.
 This repository contains the **initial skeleton** for frontend, backend microservices and AI services.

 ## Tech Stack
 - **Frontend:** React (browser)